 TCPPort and IPAddress are provided by the calling function.
 The API writes the handle into gkHandle and serverHandle when the connection is established.
 If an error is encountered in the handle creation or in the connection, the gkHandle will be set to -1.
 The external application is responsible for storing the handle and using it to read, write, and close the connection.

 GKAPI_TCP_ADDR_INFO

 The GKAPI_TCP_ADDR_INFO structure is used to store the TCP Port and IP address.
-This structure contains the following:
+This structure contains the fields shown in Table 5-2: